Mayfair Games Shuts Down After 36 Years of Board Games - Slashdot

 damnbunni writes: Longtime board game publisher Mayfair Games (English-language publisher for Settlers of Catan, Agricola, and many more) has shut down after 36 years.
 All of their games have been sold to Asmodee, who also owns Fantasy Flight Games, Z-Man Games, Rebel, Edge Entertainment, and a host of other board game companies they've picked up over the years.
 "As of today, the management team at Mayfair Games, Inc. announces we will wind down game publishing," the company said in a statement.
 "After 36 years, this was not an easy decision or one we took lightly, but it was necessary.
 Once we had come to this conclusion, we knew we had to find a good home for our games which is when we reached out to Asmodee."

-Quite a portfolio (Score:4, Informative)
+Quite a portfolio (Score:5, Informative)

 A listing of games (sorted by rank) that BoardGameGeek shows as published by Mayfair Games [boardgamegeek.com]